Leon Radošević

-Leon Radošević (born 26 February 1990) is a Croatian professional basketball player for Derthona Basket of the Italian LBA.
+Leon Radošević (born 26 February 1990) is a Croatian professional basketball player for Split of the Croatian League and the ABA League.
 He holds German citizenship since 2017.

 Professional career

 Radošević made his professional career debut with Cibona Zagreb in 2009.
-On July 17, 2011, he signed a contract with Emporio Armani Milano.
-On June 29, 2012, it was announced that Olimpia Milano loaned Radošević to Lietuvos rytas.
-On January 15, 2013, he left Lietuvos rytas and returned to Emporio Armani Milano.
-On July 30, 2013, Radošević signed a two–year deal with Alba Berlin.
+On 17 July 2011 he signed a contract with Emporio Armani Milano.
+On 29 June 2012 it was announced that Olimpia Milano loaned Radošević to Lietuvos rytas.
+On 15 January 2013 he left Lietuvos rytas and returned to Emporio Armani Milano.
+On 30 July 2013 Radošević signed a two–year deal with Alba Berlin.

-On September 16, 2015, he signed with Turkish club Beşiktaş.
-On November 17, 2015, he left Beşiktaş and signed with the German club Brose Bamberg until the end of the season.
-On April 10, 2016, he re-signed with Brose for three more seasons.
+On 16 September 2015 he signed with Turkish club Beşiktaş.
+On 17 November 2015 he left Beşiktaş and signed with the German club Brose Bamberg until the end of the season.
+On 10 April 2016 he re-signed with Brose for three more seasons.

-On July 13, 2022, he has signed with Derthona Basket of the Italian LBA.
+On 13 July 2022 he signed with Derthona Basket of the Italian LBA.

+In June 2024, the newcomer to the ABA League, Dubai Basketball signed Radošević making him the first ever signed player for this newly-formed club.
+Over 25 games, he averaged 4.4 points and 3.1 rebounds on 47.2% shooting from the field.
+Dubai finished the season with loss in the semifinals series to Partizan Belgrade.